 Resource isolation and sharing on multi-tenant plans is imperfect and absolutely fair resource distribution between tenants can’t be guaranteed under this architecture.

 For single-tenant plans, a customer’s Redis instance and related management software are the sole residents of resources on the instance, offering more predictable and less variable performance.
 However, virtualized infrastructure is still subject to some resource contention and minor performance variations are expected.

-Architecture, vCPU, RAM and I/O
+Architecture, vCPU, RAM, and I/O

-vCPU are the number of virtual processors on the underlying instance.
+vCPUs are the number of virtual processors on the underlying instance.
 Having a larger number of vCPUs provides better performance on the virtual server or instance.

 All instances are backed by EBS optimized instances where EBS disks with provisioned IOPs (PIOPs) are attached.
 PIOPs are a measure of how many I/O operations the underlying disks can perform per second.
-The amount of IOPs provisioned for each plan determines its I/O throughput.
+The number of IOPs provisioned for each plan determines its I/O throughput.